Skip to content

 Jasper stones showcase a spectrum of colours due to various mineral impurities.

-Red Jasper: This common jasper variety is often a rich red, is due to iron(III) inclusions.
+• Red Jasper: This common jasper variety is a striking red stone, prized for its rich colour and aesthetic appeal due to iron(III) inclusions.

 Due to its unique beauty and significance, collectors and jewellers should consider making Jasper their next purchase.